mozilla/mozilla-campus-clubs/_pages/faq.md

                 <div id="collapseEight" class="panel-collapse collapse">
                     <div class="panel-body">
                         <p>
                         You can have only one Mozilla Campus Club per Campus.
 Having more than one Mozilla Campus Clubs in the same campus will lead to competition for members and resources.
-If there is such conflict in your campus, please report by sending an email to campusclubs [at] mozilla [dot] com.
+If there is such conflict in your campus, please report by sending an email to <a href="mailto:campusclubs@mozilla.com" target="_top">campusclubs@mozilla.com</a>.
                         </p>
                     </div>
                 </div>